-- a.
+a.
 The displays on this page draw from the items that make up the ten Engagement Indicators (EIs), six High-Impact Practices (HIPs), and the additional academic challenge items reported on page 2.
 Key to abbreviations for EI items: HO = Higher-Order Learning, RI = Reflective & Integrative Learning, LS = Learning Strategies, QR = Quantitative Reasoning, CL = Collaborative Learning, DD = Discussions with Diverse Others, SF = Student-Faculty Interaction, ET = Effective Teaching Practices, QI = Quality of Interactions, SE = Supportive Environment.
 HIP items are also indicated.
-Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE Web site. - b.
-Combination of students responding "Very often" or "Often." - c.
-Combination of students responding "Very much" or "Quite a bit." - d.
-Rated at least 6 on a 7-point scale. - e.
-Percentage reporting at least "Some." - f.
+Item numbering corresponds to the survey facsimile included in your Institutional Report and available on the NSSE website.

+c.
+Combination of students responding "Very much" or "Quite a bit."

+- f.
 Estimate based on the reported amount of course preparation time spent on assigned reading. - g.
 Estimate based on number of assigned writing tasks of various lengths.